Icinga/icinga2/doc/08-advanced-topics.md

 }

 globals.check_app_type = function(host, type) {
-  /* ensure that other hosts without the custom attribute do not match */ if (typeof(host.vars.vars_app) != Dictionary) {
+  /* ensure that other hosts without the custom variable do not match */ if (typeof(host.vars.vars_app) != Dictionary) {
     return false
   }